Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/analytics_reporting_module.md

 ### Projects

-- profitability (sum of client invoices minus subcontractor invoices per project), number of open requests per project, etc.
+- profitability (sum of client invoices minus subcontractor invoices per project), number of open issues per project, etc.

-### Requests
+### Issues

-- average resolution time, number of requests per month, breakdown by type (routine vs emergency), engineer performance (how many each closed).
+- average resolution time, number of issues per month, breakdown by type (routine vs emergency), engineer performance (how many each closed).

 Financial: total receivables, payables, aging of invoices (how long unpaid).

 ### HR

-- maybe staff utilization, but with 20 employees likely simple, though they might track how many requests each engineer handles (which can be an indicator of workload).
+- maybe staff utilization, but with 20 employees likely simple, though they might track how many issues each engineer handles (which can be an indicator of workload).

 Implementation: